 DISPERBYK-2012 and DISPERBYK-2014 is our first choice for resin-containing pigment grinds for both waterreducibles and emulsions.
 Slurry grind allows presence of amine, thickener, surfactant and co-solvent.
 Both products provides good stabilization of a wide range of pigments, mainly transparent and opaque organic pigments.
 With carbon blacks high jetness can be achieved.
 There is no negative impact on stability of pH-sensitive systems.

 First LAPONITE has to be added slowly into demineralized water while stiring.
 This avoids the formation of gel particles.
-Also it is importatant only to add the LAPONITE solution as long as it is liquid.
+Also it is important only to add the LAPONITE solution as long as it is liquid.
 Postaddition of polypropylene glycole increases the using time of the LAPONITE solution drastically.

 Active silionces like BYK-378 can be used in small quantaties in primer surfacer to improve substrate wetting and anti crater properties as long the primer surfacer is sanded very well.
 In wet on wet (non-sandable) application the active silicone will lower the surface energy of the dried primer surfacer which cause the wiping marks.
 For such a application you better use BYK-3550 which lowers the surface tension quite similar to BYK-378 but will not impact the surface energy significant.

-DISPERBYK-190 is suitable to stabalize a very wide range of products in resin free slurry grind.
+DISPERBYK-190 is suitable to stabilize a very wide range of products in resin free slurry grind.
 Also for transparant iron oxides.
 The issue with this special type of pigments is that they contain iron iones, which cause the gelling of the waterborne resins.
 When you like to prevent the gelling you can add 1-5% DISPERBYK-102 into the slurry grind in combination with DISPERBYK-190 (approx. 25% additive solid on pigment).
 Please don't forget to adjust the pH of the slurry to the pH of your paint system before let down.